Associate of Arts Oregon Transfer (AAOT)

 Graduation Requirements

-Students must complete a minimum of 90 credit hours, distributed across general education categories listed below.
+Students must complete a minimum of 90 credit hours, distributed across the general education categories listed below.
 All courses must be completed with a grade of ‘C’ or better.
 Students must have a cumulative GPA of 2.0 at the time the AAOT is awarded.
 Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.

 Students must successfully complete the following courses from the list of approved general education courses for the AAOT degree and a number of elective credits.

 Students may take any college-level course that would bring total credits to 90 quarter hours, including up to 12 credits of college-designated career and technical education (CTE) courses.
-Note: Some courses are considered career technical courses and have limitations within this degree, they are designated with "CTE" in the Course Description area of this catalog.
+Note: Some courses are considered career technical courses and have limitations within this degree; they are designated with "CTE" in the Course Description area of this catalog.
 A maximum of nine (9) credits of PE185 sport/activity courses may be applied to the AAOT degree.

 Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.